tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-3.md

     poll()
 ```

 The purpose of this script is to simply wrap the built-in `WebSocketPeer` class, provide convenience methods for connecting, sending packets, and receiving packets.
-Then it is used as a means to emit signals everytime activity occurs on the socket, which any other script can listen to.
+Then it is used as a means to emit signals every time activity occurs on the socket, which any other script can listen to.
 Because it is so self-contained, and only should be used for networking, it is a good candidate for a [singleton/autoload](https://docs.godotengine.org/en/stable/tutorials/scripting/singletons_autoload.html).
 1. Go to **Project > Project Settings > Globals**
 2. Select the **AutoLoad** tab
 3. Enter `res://websocket_client.gd` in the **Path** field